xkollar/xkollar.github.io/data/posts/2023-10-13-monty-hall-problem.md

 concise answer is only possible due to the presence of symmetries in the problem.
-If those were broken the answer might not be as simple as "always switch for 2/3 chance to win the car" but more like (if you chose door 1 and host showed you door 2 then switch for chance P, but if 3 then stay for chance Q, if you choose door 2…).
+If those were broken the answer might not be as simple as "always switch for 2/3 chance to win the car" but more like (if you chose door 1 and the host showed you door 2 then switch for chance P, but if 3 then stay for chance Q, if you choose door 2…).

 Interesting insights from the thread: